ArjunaBazaz/Fruit_Classification/README.md

 # Fruit_Classification
-Analyzing the abilities of a CNN to classify fruits.
+Analyzing the abilities of a CNN to classify fruits by type.

 ## Software and Platform Section
 Language: Python (Jupyter Notebook) <br>